Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 > [!Note]
 > Note that the `FlightLogSignature` is a fictional property that is used to demonstrate the capabilities of GitHub Copilot.
 It is not a real aviation concept.

-- Select all the content of `FlightLogSignature` property, including the comment above it.
+- Select all the content of `FlightLogSignature` property, including the comments above it.

 - Open the Copilot Chat extension and ask the following question:

     ```
     Create a c# record with a Parse method for the selected FlightLogSignature property.
 The Date must be a DateTime.
     ```

 <img src="../../Images/Screenshot-Flight-FlightLogSignature.png" width="800">